Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 - **Customer Value Tier:** Low (<$50), Medium ($50–$80), High (>$80)

 ### Data Dictionary
 A data dictionary defines each column, its data type, and business meaning.
-The full dictionary is included in the Appendix.
+The full dictionary is included in the **Appendix**.